HMimaroglu/hephaestus/README.md

    python -m backend.app
    ```

-3. **On Client Devices - Connect and Run:**
-   - Connect to the WiFi hotspot you created
-   - Install Hephaestus (same as above)
-   - Install Ollama on each device
-   - Run: `python -m backend.app`

 4. **Verify:**
-   - Open http://localhost:8000 on any device
+   - Open http://localhost:8000 on either computer
-   - You should see all peers discovered automatically
+   - You should see **1 peer** in the peer count
+   - Click to view peers and see the other computer
-   - Submit a task and watch it get distributed!
+   - Submit a task with role "researcher"
+   - Watch it get processed!

 **That's it!
 Fully offline mesh network with zero internet dependency.**

+**Note:** Bluetooth PAN is slower than WiFi but requires zero configuration.
+Good for 2-3 computers.
+For larger meshes, use WiFi hotspot or local network.

 ---